shreyahavaldar/shreyahavaldar.github.io/_pages/about.md

   - /about.html
 ---

 Hello!!
 I'm Shreya, a second year PhD student at the University of Pennsylvania, where I currently work with [Penn NLP](https://nlp.cis.upenn.edu/) and the [World Well Being Project](https://wwbp.org/).
-I am advised by Professor Lyle Ungar.
+I am advised by Professors Lyle Ungar and Eric Wong.

 Previously, I attended the University of Southern California (Fight On!!) where I received a B.S. in Computer Science and Applied Mathematics.
 During my time at USC, I worked with Professor Morteza Dehghani at the [Morality and Language Lab](https://www.mola-lab.org/) (formerly the Computational Social Science Lab).

 My work is focused on multilingual NLP and understanding how cultural dimensions are reflected in language.
-I am interested in investigating culturally-aware explanations for multilingual models as well as developing conversational agents that reflect cultural norms.
+I am interested in creating culturally-aware explanation methods for multilingual models as well as using large language models as a tool to empirically investigate cultural differences.
+My work is suported by the NSF Graduate Research Fellowship Program.

-My current work includes:
+I am currently working on:
- - Investigating how politeness differs in conversations between Wikipedia editors from different countries
+ - Explaining multicultural differences in politeness by analyzing conversations between Wikipedia editors from different countries
- - Multilingual neural topic modeling for emotions
+ - Investigating whether multilingual LMs reflect the cultural norms of emotional expression
  - Analyzing how Twitter reflects the differences in individualism/collectivism across American counties

 Outside of academia, I like to cook, run, and ask strangers if I can pet their dogs.
-Please reach out if you want to chat about my research or the PhD application process!
+Please reach out if you want to chat about my research, the NSF GRFP, or the PhD application process!